SecDev-Lab/sprout/README.md

 ## Template Syntax

-sprout supports two types of placeholders in `.env.example`:
+sprout supports three types of placeholders in `.env.example`:

 1. **Variable Placeholders**: `{{ VARIABLE_NAME }}`
    - **First**: Checks if the variable exists in your environment (e.g., `export API_KEY=xxx`)